alx-so/stepper.js/README.md

     // Boolean | Object - indicating that progress is enabled.
     progress: {
-        // target element into which progress html will be inserted (note: any child elements will be replaced).
+        // target element for progress to use.
-        // If not supplied, element will be created and inserted before steps container
+        // 1.
+If not supplied => element will be created and inserted before steps container
+        // 2.
+If supplied => it will create and insert simple 1,2,3...
+        // 3.
+If supplied and has children => will use your custom elements
         container: document.querySelector('.progress'),

         // is step change enabled by clicking on progress item